Creating Campaigns

 | Platform | Instagram, TikTok, or YouTube |

 | Budget | The total amount you're paying.
 Minimum is $50.
-The influencer receives 85% of this. |
+The influencer receives 85-92% depending on the tiered fee rate. |

 | Content Type | What kind of content you need (see below) |